cwqt/site/posts/_posts/2020-120-05-y-combinator-izing-curried-angular-router.md

   .popRouter()
   .apply();
 ```
-yes thats right, all the fp goodness man could ever wish for, look at that supple tree structure...and the y-combinator itself you may ask?
+yes thats right, all the fp goodness man could ever wish for, i mean look at that supple tree...and the y-combinator itself you may ask?

 ```ts
 export default class AppRouter {